Crissov/unicode-proposals/encoding-sets.md

 Re *Emoji and Vendors*
 ===

 Mark Davis, presumably on behalf of the Emoji Subcommittee, submitted a whitepaper on 28 June 2017 to clarify the influence of major vendors (Apple, Facebook, Google, Microsoft, Twitter, maybe also non-member Samsung), entitled _Emoji and Vendors: for consideration by the UTC_.
 It was on the [agenda of UTC#152], but I cannot find any mention of it in the [minutes of UTC#152].
+In the preface of UTC#153, members of WG2, notably Michael Everson for Ireland and Andrew West for Great Britain, criticized the current, rushed process of encoding emojis and some of its results, but while [] documents this quarrel, again there seems to have been no discussion or resolution.

 I have no doubt that the text accurately describes how the process of encoding new emoji characters currently works.
 As already documented in [L2/147], which is backed by [L2/329], I strongly believe this process needs refinements.

 Below, I will only quote from _section 2_ of the document [L2/206], because _section 1_ just describes uncontroversial common knowledge about the encoding process for *usual* characters.
 It expressively assumes that emojis are unusual, a notion I will contest.

-  [agenda of UTC#152]:
+[agenda of UTC#152]: http://www.unicode.org/L2/L2017/17221.htm "L2/17-221"
-  [minutes of UTC#152]:
+[minutes of UTC#152]: http://www.unicode.org/L2/L2017/17222.htm "L2/17-222"
+[agenda of UTC#153]: http://www.unicode.org/L2/L2017/17361.htm "L2/17-361"
+[minutes of UTC#153]: http://www.unicode.org/L2/L2017/17362.htm "L2/17-362"
 [L2/147]: http://www.unicode.org/L2/L2017/17147-emoji-subcommittee.pdf "Request for greater transparency in the Emoji Subcommittee by Andrew West, Charlotte Buff and Christoph Päper"
 [L2/206]: http://www.unicode.org/L2/L2017/17206-emoji-and-vendors.pdf "Emoji and Vendors: for consideration by the UTC by Mark Davis"
 [L2/329]: http://www.unicode.org/L2/L2017/17329-n4888-future-add-nsai.pdf "Future Additions to ISO/IEC 10646 (WG2 N4888)"